 Glucose is gluten-free and safe for someone with celiac disease.
 It is a highly processed product, consisting of pure carbohydrate.
 Even when the source is wheat, no protein of any sort (including gluten) remains in the final product.

 Among products which appear to be gluten-free based on ingredient labels, some have a higher risk of cross-contact with gluten, and are better avoided unless certified or labeled gluten-free.
 These products are: oats, lentils, and milled products made from grains, beans, seeds or legumes (e.g. sorghum flour, garbanzo bean flour, ground flax).
 Otherwise, products whose ingredients indicate they are gluten-free should be safe to consume, but choosing certified gluten-free versions provides an extra level of assurance.

-May contain” or “shared equipment” statements are voluntarily included on some products to alert wheat allergic consumers of the presence of wheat in a manufacturing facility, because people with wheat allergies can have a reaction to wheat fractions other than gluten, and there is no test available to detect these other fractions.
+May contain” or “shared equipment” statements are voluntarily included on some products to alert wheat allergic consumers of the presence of wheat in a manufacturing facility, because people with wheat allergies can have a reaction to wheat fractions other than gluten, and current testing cannot identify all non-gluten proteins in wheat.
 The presence of wheat starch as an ingredient would be an example of where you might see a “Contains: Wheat” statement alongside a gluten-free claim.
 For purposes of choosing gluten-free products, these types of statements are not relevant.
 If you see this type of statement on a product that is certified gluten-free, the gluten-free labeling/certification means that it is gluten-free regardless of any “may contain” type statements and contains 10 ppm gluten or less.

 Genetic testing is applicable to celiac disease since there is a genetic component to the condition.
 Non-celiac gluten sensitivity, on the other hand, is not thought to have a genetic component (although it does still remain an incompletely understood condition).
 Without having the genes associated with celiac disease it is virtually impossible to develop the condition.
 There are two main scenarios in which finding out whether a person carries the genes or not can be especially useful: